 How is our historical data reported to ACEEE handled?

 ACEEE has pre-populated the data platform with the most current information that you have previously submitted to ACEEE or that it has collected about your city.
 The goal of this effort is to make sure that data is updated this year.

 What is the timeline for reporting for the 2020 City Clean Energy Scorecard?

-ACEEE’s data request for the 2020 City Clean Energy Scorecard will launch on CDP’s online platform on October 1, 2019.
+ACEEE’s data request for the 2021 City Clean Energy Scorecard will launch on CDP’s online platform in fall 2020.
 Included cities will receive an invitation then and will be able to log onto the platform to begin review.
-The deadline to complete the city’s submission is November 9, 2019.
-If the city has any updates in December through April 1, 2020, please email them to [email protected] directly.
-The cut off for any updates is April 1, 2020.
+Deadlines will be posted here and announced to invited cities in summer 2020 If you have any questions about the upcoming timeline, please email [email protected] directly.